testflows/TestFlows-WebSite/source/handbook/index.md

 * `group` secret group (optional)
 * `uid` secret unique identifier (optional)

-The `name` is the only mandatory argument when creating a secret, the other arguments `type`, `group`, `uid` are optional.
+ When creating a secret,only the `name` is required, the other arguments `type`, `group`, `uid`, are optional.

 The name must be a valid regex group name as defined by Python's [re] module.
-For example, no spaces or dashes are allowed in the name, you must use underscored instead.
+For example, no spaces or dashes are allowed in the name, you must use underscores instead.

 ```python
 # secret = Secret("my secret")("my secret value") # invalid, empty spaces not allowed